unknown

 Playing Jazz violin solo transcriptions is an excellent strategy for musicians who are already good readers, because it makes it easy to develop Jazz melodic language.
 But it’s just one part of an overall strategy.

-While the transcription in the minor swing violin sheet music above is difficult to play, studying it is a great way to improve your overall technique, hearing skills and knowledge of scales, arpeggios, bowing techniques and other elements essential in jazz and other styles.
+While the minor swing violin sheet music above is advanced, it is a great way to improve your overall technique, hearing skills and knowledge of scales, arpeggios, bowing techniques and other elements essential in jazz and other styles.

 You can also play your own ideas against the minor swing backing track below in the Youtube playlist.